silvioheinze/klubtool/README.md

 # Antragstool

-A modern Django-based application management system built with Docker, PostgreSQL, and Nginx.
+A modern Django-based motion management system built with Docker, PostgreSQL, and Nginx.

 ## 🚀 Features